New Order talk their current tour during SXSW keynote: "It's like having a party and the drug is music"

 The band also talked about The Killers taking their name from the music video for “Crystal” noting that they met Brandon Flowers at the NME awards, and thought they were “a great band”.

 Sumner also noted how difficult it is for British musicians to be successful now thanks to streaming and young artists running into issues being able to travel abroad.
-The band shared plans to find a way, through their own festival to create more opportunities for up-and-coming Manchester bands.
-Their new festival, which they announced during SXSW, will be called Beyond The Music and will take place this October.
+The band shared plans to find a way, through their role as artist ambassadors of a new festival to create more opportunities for up-and-coming Manchester bands.
+The new festival, which was announced during SXSW, Beyond The Music and will take place this October.

 The band also performed earlier in the week (March 13) as part of Austin City Limits Live at the Moody Theater.
 Earlier this month, the band celebrated 40 years of ‘Blue Monday’ with a range of special merchandise.